 This is the additional MRR from all customers who have upgraded to a higher pricing plan from a lower-priced plan or purchased a recurring add-on.
 It's indicative of an increase in the subscription quantity or movement to a higher pricing plan.
 As customers upgrade, the MRR increases.
 Upgrade MRR gives you a fair representation of how well your product scales with the growth of your customers.

-Upgrade MRR = Total sum of the MRR gained from all subscription which is active as of a specific period compared to their MRR in the previous period.
+Upgrade MRR = Total sum of the MRR gained from all subscription which are active as of a specific period compared to their MRR in the previous period.

 For example, if a subscription is moved from plan A (MRR $50) to plan B (MRR $150) then the Upgrade MRR would be $100.